Skip to content

 9

-• In [1], the binary file [people1.bin] created, as well as the log file [logs.txt].
-The log file contains the following:
+• in [1], the created binary file [personnes1.bin] and the log file [logs.txt].
+The latter has the following contents:

 1